CSBDeep/CSBDeep/docs/source/index.rst

     It currently only supports CARE networks for direct image restoration/enhancement and isotropic reconstruction, i.e. surface
     extraction/projection is not available yet.
-Furthermore, the necessary training data can only be generated from aligned raw images (e.g. low- and high-SNR).
-Creating training data for isotropic reconstruction or via simulation is currently not implemented.
+Furthermore, the necessary training data can currently only be generated from aligned raw images (e.g. low- and high-SNR) or for isotropic reconstruction.
+Creating training data via simulation is currently not implemented.